joseenciso/bottleneck/README.md

 - In new post will be added a function to detect a repeated post either through the post title or subtitle.

 - When creating a new user will be added an avatar selector, and will be added an option to change/select the avatar in the users site.

+- Deleting the mandatory five images when creating a new post and allowing the user to add from one to five images depending on the user needs. the way to achieve this noncoming feature will be by adding JavaScript functionalities, a plus ( + ) or minus ( - ) buttons indicating the posibility to add or delete instantly, this means that the backend code will need some adaptation to macth the new features.

 ## Disclaimer
     There was not reason to use JavaScript in project.
 Everything was handled by bootstrap.